- Search The Registry

 - My Account

 As Kenya’s Independence approached, Kenyan politicians initiated what became known as the Kennedy Airlift or Airlift Africa.
 Maathai became one of some 300 Kenyans selected to study in the United States in September 1960.
-She received a scholarship to study at Mount St. Scholastica College (now Benedictine College), in Atchison, Kansas, where she majored in biology, with minors in chemistry and German.
+She received a scholarship to study at Mount St. Scholastica College (now Benedictine College) in Atchison, Kansas, where she majored in biology with minors in chemistry and German.
 After receiving her Bachelor of Science degree in 1964, she studied at the University of Pittsburgh for a master's degree in biology.
-Her graduate studies there were funded by the Africa America Institute and during her time in Pittsburgh, she first experienced environmental restoration, when local environmentalists pushed to rid the city of air pollution.
+Her graduate studies there were funded by the Africa America Institute.
+While in Pittsburgh, she first experienced environmental restoration when local environmentalists pushed to rid the city of air pollution.

-In April 1966, she met Mwangi Mathai, another Kenyan who had studied in America, who would later become her husband.
-She also rented a small shop in the city, and established a general store, at which her sisters worked.
-In 1967, at the urging of Professor Hofmann, she travelled to the University of Giessen in Germany in pursuit of a doctorate.
+In April 1966, she met Mwangi Mathai, another Kenyan who had studied in America and would later become her husband.
+She also rented a small shop in the city and established a general store where her sisters worked.
+1967 at the urging of Professor Hofmann, she traveled to the University of Giessen in Germany to pursue a doctorate.
 She studied both at Giessen and the University of Munich.
-In the spring of 1969, she returned to Nairobi to continue studies at the University College of Nairobi as an assistant lecturer.
+In the spring of 1969, she returned to Nairobi to continue her studies at the University College of Nairobi as an assistant lecturer.
 In May, she and Mwangi Mathai married.
 Later that year, she became pregnant with her first child, and her husband campaigned for a seat in Parliament, losing.

-During the course of the election, Tom Mboya, who had been instrumental in founding the program which sent her overseas, was assassinated.
+During the election, Tom Mboya, who had been instrumental in founding the program that sent her overseas, was assassinated.
 This led to President Kenyatta effectually ending multi-party democracy in Kenya.
 Shortly after, her first son, Waweru, was born.
-In 1971, she became the first Eastern African woman to receive a PhD, her doctorate in veterinary anatomy, from the University College of Nairobi, which became the University of Nairobi the following year.
+In 1971, she became the first Eastern African woman to receive a Ph.D., her doctorate in veterinary anatomy, from the University College of Nairobi, which became the University of Nairobi the following year.
 She completed her dissertation on the development and differentiation of gonads in bovines.
 Her daughter, Wanjira, was born in December 1971.

-In 1977, Maathai founded the Green Belt Movement, an environmental non-governmental organization focused on the planting of trees, environmental conservation, and women's rights.
-In 1984, she was awarded the Right Livelihood Award for "converting the Kenyan ecological debate into mass action for reforestation."
+In 1977, Maathai founded the Green Belt Movement; an environmental non-governmental organization focused on planting trees, environmental conservation, and women's rights.
+1984 she was awarded the Right Livelihood Award for "converting the Kenyan ecological debate into mass action for reforestation."
 Between January 2003 and November 2005, Maathai was an elected member of Parliament and served as assistant minister for Environment and Natural resources in the government of President Mwai Kibaki.
-During this time, she became the first Black woman to be awarded the Nobel Peace Prize.
+She became the first black woman to be awarded the Nobel Peace Prize.
 She was an Honorary Councilor of the World Future Council.
-She was affiliated to professional bodies and received several awards.
+She was affiliated with professional bodies and received several awards.
 On September 25, 2011, Maathai died of complications from ovarian cancer.

-Her passion for her environmental justice can be summed up in the statement from her book: “Nothing is more beautiful than cultivating the land at dusk.
-At that time of day in the central highlands the air and the soil are cool, the sun is going down, the sunlight is golden against the ridges and the green of trees, and there is usually a breeze.
-As you remove the weeds and press the earth around the crops you feel content and wish the light would last longer so you could cultivate more.
-Earth and water, air and waning fire of the sun combine to form the essential elements of life and reveal to me my kinship with the soil.
-When I was a child, I sometimes became so absorbed working in the fields with my machete that I didn't notice the end of the day until it got so dark that I could no longer differentiate between the weeds and crops.
-At that point I knew it was time to go home, on the narrow paths that crisscrossed the fields and rivers and woodlots.”
+Her passion for environmental justice can be summed up in the statement from her book: “Nothing is more beautiful than cultivating the land at dusk.
+At that time of day in the central highlands, the air, and the soil are cool, the sun is going down, the sunlight is golden against the ridges and the green of trees, and there is usually a breeze.
+As you remove the weeds and press the earth around the crops, you feel content and wish the light would last longer so you could cultivate more.
+Earth, water, air, and the sun's waning fire combine to form life's essential elements and reveal my kinship with the soil.
+When I was a child, I sometimes became so absorbed in working in the fields with my machete that I didn't notice the end of the day until it got so dark that I could no longer differentiate between the weeds and crops.
+At that point, I knew it was time to go home on the narrow paths that crisscrossed the fields, rivers, and woodlots.”
 Wangarĩ Muta Maathai – Unbowed, p.
 47.